 PERM replaces the labor certification procedure that had been in effect for more than 35 years.
 This new online system was meant to streamline the labor certification procedure and improve processing times and efficiency.
-Certain aspects of the prior system were maintained such as the requirement of establishing that there are not sufficient U.S. workers who are able, willing, qualified, and available-at the time of admission and at the place the labor is to be performed-and that the employment of the prospective immigrant will not adversely affect the wages and working conditions of similarly employed U.S. workers.
+Certain aspects of the prior system were maintained such as the requirement of establishing that there aren’t sufficient U.S. workers who are able, willing, qualified, and available at the time of admission and at the place the labor is to be performed – and that the employment of the prospective immigrant will not adversely affect the wages and working conditions of similarly employed U.S. workers.

-Before commencing with the Labor Certification process and the required recruitment outlined below, we will review the job description and request a Prevailing Wage Determination from the State Workforce Agency (SWA).
+Before commencing with the labor certification process and the required recruitment outlined below, we will review the job description and request a prevailing wage determination from the State Workforce Agency (SWA).
 The SWA provides wage surveys as guidelines for us to predetermine the wage.
 The survey delivers four levels of wages for each position.
 As a position requires higher education, a greater number of years of experience or a higher level of responsibility, the wage shifts to an upper level.
 Before we finalize the position requirements, we will research the wage level and adjust the listed requirements to meet the offered wage.
-The position will be classified either as a professional position requiring at least a four-year degree (Bachelors) or higher degree, and/or experience; or the position can be classified as a non-professional position which does not necessarily require the advanced degree or added experience, and may not even require the full four year degree either.
-The position of an Industrial Engineer would likely be classified within the professional category.
+The position will be classified either as a professional position requiring at least a four-year degree (a bachelor’s degree) or a higher degree, and/or experience; or the position can be classified as a nonprofessional position that does not necessarily require the advanced degree or added experience, and may not even require the full four-year degree either.
+The position of an industrial engineer would likely be classified within the professional category.